exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 The argument of each needs a type annotation to make the signature explicit.

 The `increment` method for names should take a player's `name`.
-- If the name is `missing` the title "The Great" is given as a name.
+- If the name is `missing` return the title "The Great".
 - Otherwise the title " the Great" is added onto the name.

 This `increment` method returns the new name.

 ```julia-repl